google/arithmancer/README.md

 pip install -r requirements.txt

 Download and install the Google Cloud SDK, and use dev_appserver.py to run a local server for development.
-Create predictions from within the admin console.
+Create your first prediction by going to "/predictions/create".

 ### Prerequisites